pucherot/Pi.Alert/README.md

   - Store the information in the DB
   - Report the changes detected by e-mail and/or other services (Pushsafer, NTFY, Gotify and Telegram via [shoutrrr](https://github.com/containrrr/shoutrrr/))
   - DB cleanup tasks via cron
-  - a pialert-cli that helps to configure login and password
+  - a pialert-cli that helps to configure login, password and some other things

 [pialert-cli - Overview of supported commands](docs/PIALERTCLI.md)